fl3a/drush_nagios/README.md

 Checks for pending updates including Drupal (core), modules and themes grouped by type/serverity of update followed by the corresonding modules.

 This command has 2 option to ignore projects.
-- Via `--ignore option`, followed by project or comma seperated list of projects
+- Via `--ignore` option, followed by project or comma seperated list of projects
 - Or via `--ignore-locked` option, which ignores project that are locked via `drush pm-update --lock`

 In both cases the ignored projects does not affect the exit status but they got listed with their severity.

+### Exit status

+- 0 = Everythings is OK
+- 1 = Pending updates
+- 2 = Pending security updates

 ## check-db-updates

 Checks for pending database updates.

+### Exit status

+- 0 = Everythings is OK
+- 1 = Pending database updates

 ## check-drupal-requirements